The History of Law

 Ancient civilizations like Egypt had law dating back as far as 5000 years ago, in 3000 BCE.
 As mentioned earlier this month, Babylonian king Hammurabi codified the law and inscribed it to stone.
 Meanwhile, ancient India and China have distinct law traditions, separating legal thought and practice.
-Like many systems these were all developed from religious traditions.
+Like many systems, these were all developed from religious traditions.

 Western Law, Roman Beginnings

 European law was born from the Roman Empire who, in turn, developed most of their legal structure from Greek thought.
-There was no professional legal class in Roman law, instead any lay person was chosen to arbitrate.
-There was also no focus on legal precedent, instead applying the then known laws to each case anew.
+There was no professional legal class in Roman law, instead, any lay person was chosen to arbitrate.
+There was also no focus on legal precedent, instead, applying the then known laws to each case anew.

 Middle Ages, Middle Law

-Following the fall of the Roman empire, law was centralized to power the royal courts of Charlemagne as he consolidated power and land.
-When his empire too fractured, law became decentralized and didn’t exist higher than a local level, either a county or lordship.
+Following the fall of the Roman empire, the law was centralized to power the royal courts of Charlemagne as he consolidated power and land.
+When his empire too fractured, the law became decentralized and didn’t exist higher than a local level, either a county or lordship.
 Later, in the 11th century, crusaders returning from having pillaged the Byzantine Empire brought back plundered Byzantine legal texts which would then influence the law.